-Title VII and Section 1981 racial discrimination claims
+Title VII and Section 1981 racial discrimination claims in Texas

 Racial discrimination claims often arise under Title VII of the Civil Rights Act of 1964 and the Texas equivalent in the Texas Labor Code.
 Title VII prohibits employment discrimination for a number of protected classes, including race.
 Racial discrimination in employment is also prohibited by federal law under Section 1981 of the Civil Rights Act of 1866.
 The Civil Rights Act of 1866 was enacted to protect recently freed African-American slaves from discrimination following the end of the Civil War.